 - (b) Arbitration: It is possible for a travel insurance policy to provide for arbitration as a means to settle a claims dispute between the insured person and the insurer.
 Such a provision requires that any arbitration should commence not later than, say, one year from the date that the insurer disclaims liability, failure of which will render the claim inadmissible.
-In the absence of an arbitration provision, the policy will usually specify a limit of, say, three years for instituting legal proceedings against the insurer. - (c) Insurance Claims Complaints Bureau: Instead of resorting to arbitration in accordance with the arbitration provision, if any, or to legal action, an insured person may make a claims-related complaint against his insurer to the Insurance Claims Complaints Bureau, an objective of which is to facilitate the settlement or withdrawal of such a complaint by making awards or by other appropriate means. - (d) Settlement options: The baggage and personal effects section usually provides that the insurer may settle an insurance claim by cash or by any one of the prescribed methods, which can be repair, replacement or reinstatement.
+In the absence of an arbitration provision, the policy will usually specify a limit of, say, three years for instituting legal proceedings against the insurer. - (c) Insurance Complaints Bureau ('ICB'): Instead of resorting to arbitration in accordance with the arbitration provision, if any, or to legal action, an insured person may make a claim-related complaint against his insurer to the Insurance Complaints Bureau, an objective of which is to facilitate the settlement or withdrawal of such a complaint by making awards or by other appropriate means.
+The ICB has launched a new mediation service in 2018 to handle non-claim related insurance disputes which are of a monetary nature. - (d) Settlement options: The baggage and personal effects section usually provides that the insurer may settle an insurance claim by cash or by any one of the prescribed methods, which can be repair, replacement or reinstatement.
 Where the policy has not prescribed any settlement options, the insurer is legally obliged to settle a valid claim by payment of cash.
 Regarding settlement by cash, it should be noted that although it is the normal practice in indemnity insurance to reimburse the insured for insured losses, travel insurers pay for emergency services direct to the service providers.